NI voices push back after fresh attempt to legalise euthanasia in Scotland

-Scotland assisted dying: Northern Ireland voices push back after campaigns by Liberal Democrat Liam McArthur and Esther Rantsen to legalise euthanasia
+Scotland assisted dying: Northern Ireland voices push back after campaigns by Liberal Democrat Liam McArthur and Esther Rantzen to legalise euthanasia

 DUP MP Ian Paisley said there are “significant moves by some who want to be the first part of the British Isles to enact such legislation”.